Maximilian Nicu: Universitatea Cluj

 On 14 January 2014 he signed a contract with Universitatea Cluj making it the first Romanian club in his career.

 Aris Limassol

-In July 2014, Maximilian Nicu signed a one-year contract with Cypriot Second Division club Aris Limassol.
+In July 2014, Nicu signed a one-year contract with Cypriot Second Division club Aris Limassol.

 SV Elversberg

 In January 2015, after a year abroad, he returned to his native Germany and signed for fourth tier Regionalliga Südwest side SV Elversberg until 2016.

 SpVgg Unterhaching

 In August 2015, Nicu joined SpVgg Unterhaching from Elversberg for a second stint at the club.
 In April 2018, Unterhaching announced Nicu would retire from professional football at the end of the 2017–18 season.

 International career

 Nicu elected to play for the country of his parents, rather than his country of birth.
 In 2009, he requested a Romanian passport.
 Nicu was called up for matches against Serbia and Austria.
 At first it appeared he would not be able to play, since he had not received his Romanian citizenship yet, but on 17 March it was announced that Nicu had been granted citizenship and would be permitted to play.

 On 20 March 2009, he pledged his vow to become a Romanian citizen.
 He made his debut for Romania on 1 April 2009 against Austria.